OpenTechSchool/python-data-intro/core/strings.md

 # Inspecting Votes

-Can you write a program which only prints out the votes for *White Icicle* radishes?
+Can you write a program which only prints out the names of people who voted for *White Icicle* radishes?

 Use the previous example as a base.
 You'll need to compare the vote with the string `"White Icicle"`, for each line in the file.